TusharRaturi/NBodySimulator/README.md

 These boxes, currently only support integers(no decimal points) The example of inputting mass and radius is given underneath the input fields of the toolbar.

-The next section contains the colour settings for a colourful simulation expierience.
+The next section contains the colour settings for a colourful simulation experience.
 RED, GREEN and BLUE sliders - These colours can be used to form any colour.

 You can save and load a simulation from the File menu options save and load.
 The exit option ---- do I need to tell what it will do (XD)